-Keyword to display the entire policy option configuration, including any uncommitted configuration changes.
+Keyword that displays the entire policy option configuration, including any uncommitted configuration changes.
 This command is similar to the info command.

-The following outputs are examples of router policy information, and Table 79: Output fields: router policy describes the output fields.
+The following outputs are examples of router policy statement information, and Table 96: Output fields: route policy describes the output fields.